wgcisotto/py_rsa_crypto_maths/README.md

 ### Solution 2

-For this solution I use a Miller Rabin which is a probabilistic approach which incorporate randomness.
+I have employed the Miller-Rabin algorithm in this solution, which is a probabilistic method that involves randomness.

 ````
 Welcome to RSA Algorithm Program